 Our APEA courses are regular Carnegie Mellon classes, so you should anticipate intense, college-level work.
 Many of the APEA faculty members are the same faculty who teach during the regular school year.
 Upon admission to the program, students will select their courses from the Schedule of Classes.
-View the 2013 APEA course list and APEA addendum as of May 5, 2013.
+View the 2014 AP/EA course list for more information.

 As an APEA student, you'll be required to take two courses during the summer.
 This two-course schedule completed in six weeks is comparable in demand to the typical five-course schedule completed in a semester.

 The flexible APEA program allows you to take: